weiyoung/weiyoung/README.md

 # Hi I'm weiyoung 👋

-Final year Computer Science Stuent at UBC.
+Final year Computer Science Student at UBC.

-Previously SDE intern at Amazon, BlackBerry, Diligent(Galvanize) and more!
+Previous SDE intern at Amazon, BlackBerry, Diligent(Galvanize) and more!

 I'm a passionate, all-rounded software developer 💻 with experience in Frontend, Backend, and Mobile!